 Overall aims and purpose

-This is a foundation module, which introduces and develops the key concepts relating to the study of the physical environment.
-The module focuses on study of earth systems and the connectivity of earth processes occurring within the atmosphere, lithosphere, hydrosphere and their links to the biosphere.
+This is a module that introduces and explores the key concepts relating to the geosciences and the study of the physical environment.
+The module focuses on study of earth systems and the connectivity of earth processes occurring within the atmosphere, lithosphere, hydrosphere and the biosphere.
 The module introduces major fields of study within the geosciences (e.g., meteorology, geomorphology, hydrology, climatology) and also provides an introduction to key geological concepts and processes.
 The module is suitable for those with or without science backgrounds.

 Key module topics will include:

 - Earth systems and earth processes: introduction and key concepts

 - The Geosphere: key geological concepts and processes.